-Thank you for the opportunity to testify during this hearing on the East Side Coastal Resiliency (ESCR) Project.
-We are State Senators Brad Hoylman and Brian Kavanagh and Assemblymembers Harvey Epstein and Yuh-Line Niou.
+Thank you for the opportunity to present testimony during this hearing on the East Side Coastal Resiliency (ESCR) Project.
+We are State Senators Brad Hoylman and Brian Kavanagh and Assemblymember Harvey Epstein.
 Our respective districts include a large portion of the area that would be profoundly affected by this project.

-We begin our testimony by commending the efforts of our local city officials, Manhattan Borough President Gale Brewer and your City Council colleagues Carlina Rivera, Margaret Chin and Keith Powers on this important issue.
-We have collaborated closely with them and they have shown great leadership in ensuring that the community has been engaged about the complicated issues related to this project.
+We begin our testimony by commending the leadership on this important issue from our local city officials, Manhattan Borough President Gale Brewer and Council Members Carlina Rivera, Keith Powers and Margaret Chin.
+Through their efforts, the community has been fully engaged and well-informed about the complicated issues related to this project.

-Resiliency improvements are particularly crucial to our local community because of the undeniable catastrophic impact of Superstorm Sandy and flooding in our districts.
-As you well know, homes were flooded, neighborhoods were offline for days, elderly and disabled residents were trapped in their apartments without ready access to food and water; medical facilities were without power, and first responders had difficulties accessing those requiring immediate help.
+Resiliency improvements are crucial to our local community because of the undeniable catastrophic impact of Superstorm Sandy and flooding in our districts.
+As you well know, homes were flooded, neighborhoods were offline for days, elderly and disabled residents were trapped in their apartments without ready access to food and water, medical facilities were without power, and first responders had difficulties accessing those requiring immediate help.

 Storm surges of this magnitude were previously unimaginable in our thriving and densely populated city, and we applaud the State's and City's desire to take decisive action in response to the urgent risks of extreme weather driven by the global climate crisis.
-We are also grateful to our Congressional representatives, Carolyn Maloney and Nydia Velázquez, for allocating necessary funds to help pay for essential resiliency work.
+We are also grateful to our Congressional representatives, Carolyn Maloney and Nydia Velasquez, for allocating necessary funds to help pay for this essential project.